-- Pipeline Embolization Device (EV3-MTI, Irvine, CA);
+- Pipeline Embolization Device (EV3-MTI, Irvine, CA)

-- Silk (Balt, Montmorency, France);
+- Silk (Balt, Montmorency, France)

-- Surpass (Stryker, Fremont, CA);
+- Surpass (Stryker, Fremont, CA)

-- and Flow Redirection Endoluminal Device (FRED) (Microvention, Tustin, CA).
+- and Flow Redirection Endoluminal Device (FRED) (Microvention, Tustin, CA)

 Pipeline embolization device (PED) is currently used most often in the U.S. and most of the literature on flow-diversion for intracranial aneurysms is based on its use.
 The PED is a flexible microcatheter-delivered self-expanding cylindric construct composed of 48 braided strands of cobalt chromium and platinum.
-The Food and Drug Administration (FDA) approved the PED for the treatment of large or giant wide-necked intracranial aneurysms from the petrous to the superior hypophyseal segments of the internal carotid artery (ICA): a section of the artery which supplies the blood to the brain.
+The Food and Drug Administration (FDA) approved the PED for the treatment of large or giant wide-necked intracranial aneurysms from the petrous to the superior hypophyseal segments of the internal carotid artery (ICA), which is a section of the artery that supplies the blood to the brain.
 (15) Over the last few years, PED has also been used beyond the FDA approved indications as an “off-label device” with good outcomes.
 (16)

-Dual antiplatelet therapy with Plavix (Clopidogrel) and Aspirin (ASA) is recommended starting prior to the placement of the device and continued afterwards for three to six months followed by aspirin monotherapy lifelong.
-That is why most aneurysms treated are un-ruptured although there are series where they were used for ruptured aneurysms also.
+Dual antiplatelet therapy with Plavix (Clopidogrel) and aspirin (ASA) is recommended starting prior to the placement of the device and continued afterwards for three to six months followed by aspirin monotherapy lifelong.
+That is why most aneurysms treated are un-ruptured although there are cases where they were used for ruptured aneurysms also.
 Most centers still limit their use to the un-ruptured aneurysms.
 For adequate anticoagulation (and to lower the thromboembolic complications) prior to device placement, Plavix assays are checked at baseline before the administration of Plavix and then again just before the procedure.
 The percentage of inhibition is calculated and the dosage is adjusted to achieve adequate platelet inhibition before the procedure.
 Patients with resistance to Plavix are switched to a different anti-platelet drug.

 After the routine groin access and placement of a sheath, the microcatheter is navigated inside the larger guide catheter to the desired position across the aneurysm neck.
 FD stent is then passed through the microcatheter and deployed across the aneurysm neck carefully under the angiographic guidance.